-The Jews knew it and when Jesus said “I AM" they picked up rocks to kill Him because the blasphemy overwhelmed them because they knew exactly what He was claiming.
-And as I noted earlier, they had a choice...either fall on your face and acknowledge the God of creation and redemption, or stone this blasphemer who has the audacity to come into the temple and do this.
+The Jews knew it, and when Jesus said “I AM,” they picked up rocks to kill Him because the blasphemy overwhelmed them because they knew exactly what He was claiming.
+And as I noted earlier, they had a choice – either fall on your face and acknowledge the God of creation and redemption, or stone this blasphemer who has the audacity to come into the temple and do this.

-John, by quoting Him in all those phrases is using those substantives to fill up the content of who the I AM is.
-He is the bread of life, that is He is the One who savingly feeds the hungry soul.
+John, by quoting Him in all those phrases, is using those substantives to fill up the content of who the I AM is.
+He is the bread of life.
+That is He is the One who savingly feeds the hungry soul.
 He is the light of the world, the One who savingly leads the sinner out of darkness into light.
 He is the door, the One who savingly opens the way to the Kingdom.
-He is the Good Shepherd, the One who in salvation protects and guards and feeds His flock.
+He is the Good Shepherd, the One who, in salvation, protects and guards and feeds His flock.
 He is the resurrection and the life, the way, the truth and the life.
 He is the true vine through whom we can produce fruit unto the glory of God.
-That's who the I AM is, all of those are saving titles and they fill up the content of the I AM.
+That's who the I AM is.
+All of those are saving titles and they fill up the content of the I AM.

-Jesus is saying I came into the world as the I AM to redeem, because that's what I Am means, to bring to Myself a people and then to bless that people forever and ever.
+When Jesus said, “I AM,” He was saying, “There was a child born at Bethlehem, I Am the child born at Bethlehem, but before Bethlehem I AM.
+Before Abraham, I AM.”
+This is the eternal One.
+Jesus is saying, “I came into the world as the I AM to redeem, because that's what ‘I AM’ means, to bring to Myself a people and then to bless that people forever and ever.”
 That's why He came.

-To accomplish this redemptive purpose as the sovereign over salvation, our Lord had to exercise power over several elements.
+To accomplish this redemptive purpose, as the sovereign over salvation, our Lord had to exercise power over several elements.
 To be the I AM and accomplish redemption, He had to exercise power, first of all, over sin.
-Look at Mark chapter 2...
+Look at Mark chapter 2.
 Mark chapter 2.
 This is a very familiar story about four men who brought a paralytic to Jesus.
 The place was so crowded they couldn't get him in the door so they tore the roof off and lowered him down the roof in front of where Jesus was standing.

-And you remember when the man finally landed at the feet of Jesus on this pallet, or hard bed, Jesus saw the faith of these four men and also the paralytic, in verse 5 of Mark 2 He said, “My son, your sins are forgiven.”
+And do you remember when the man finally landed at the feet of Jesus on this pallet or hard bed, that Jesus saw the faith of these four men and also the paralytic?
+In verse 5 of Mark 2, He said, “My son, your sins are forgiven.”
 This is astounding.
-This is absolutely shocking for anyone to say "I forgive you your sins.”
-Verse 6, some of the scribes were sitting there and they were reasoning in their hearts...Why does this man speak that way?
-He is blaspheming.
-Who can forgive sins but God alone?

-And here again they're faced with the same choice.
-He is either God who can forgive sins or He is the worst blasphemer.
+This is absolutely shocking for anyone to say, “I forgive you your sins.”
+Verse 6: “Some of the scribes were sitting there, and they were reasoning in their hearts, ‘Why does this man speak that way?
+He is blaspheming; who can forgive sins but God alone?”
+And here, again, they're faced with the same choice.
+He is either God who can forgive sins, or He is the worst blasphemer.

 “Which is easier?”
 It's a fair question.
 Easy to answer.
-I'll tell you which is easier, it's a lot easier to say your sins are forgiven, it's easy to say.
+I'll tell you which is easier.
+It's a lot easier to say your sins are forgiven.
+It's easy to say.
 Well it's impossible to do, but it's easy to say.
-Priests all over the place say it every day...O my son, your sins are forgiven, you do your confession, you do...your sins are forgiven.
+Priests all over the place say it every day, “Oh, my son, your sins are forgiven.
+You do your confession; your sins are forgiven.”
 It's easy to say.
-I could say it...your sins are forgiven...easy to say.
-That's what Jesus said, which is easier to say?
+I could say it: “Your sins are forgiven,” easy to say.
+That's what Jesus said, “Which is easier to say?”
 That's easy to say.

-Verse 10, "But in order that you may know that the Son of Man has authority on earth to forgive sins, I'll say the hard thing.
-So I say to you...Rise, take up your pallet and go home."
+Verse 10: “But in order that you may know that the Son of Man has authority on earth to forgive sins, I'll say the hard thing.
+So I say to you, ‘Rise, take up your pallet, and go home.’”
 That's hard to say.
 You know why?
-Because immediately they were going to find out whether you're God, whether you have any authority at all.
-I can say to you...My beloved, your sins are forgiven.
-And some of you might even believe that.
-But if I go to the hospital and I say...Everybody rise up and walk,” and nobody moves, you know I don't have that power.
+Because immediately we’re going to find out whether you're God, whether you have any authority at all.
+I can say to you, “My beloved, your sins are forgiven,” and some of you might even believe that.
+But if I go to the hospital and I say, “Everybody rise up and walk,” and nobody moves, you know I don't have that power.

 You see, if He is the redeemer God, then wouldn't we expect that He could forgive sin because He'd have to forgive sin to redeem, wouldn't He?
 And He did.
-And to prove that He forgave sin, He did the hard part, He healed the man.
-That could be verified, the forgiveness couldn't be.
+And to prove that He forgave sin, He did the hard part – He healed the man.
+That could be verified; the forgiveness couldn't be.
 But once you verify the authority and the power that He demonstrated in the healing, you can see the authority and the power that He expressed in the forgiveness.